d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 In this chapter, we introduce attention models, starting with the most basic intuitions and the simplest instantiations of the idea.
-We then work our way up to the transformer architecture, the visual transformer, and the landscape of modern transformer-based pretrained models.
+We then work our way up to the Transformer architecture, the visual Transformer, and the landscape of modern Transformer-based pretrained models.

 ```toc
 :maxdepth: 2